 - We care about your home.
 Many companies will insulate without air sealing.
 Energy Star recommends both air sealing and insulating to improve the overall comfort and energy efficiency of your home.

+You first want to take a look in your attic and measure how much insulation you have.
 Most homes, even newer homes, lack adequate insulation and have areas where air is constantly leaking out of their homes.
 If you live in a split level home, these are notorious for air leaks and inadequate insulation.
-According to the U.S. Department of Energy, most of the money that you spend to heat and cool your home is disappearing through cracks and holes in your ceiling, walls, and floors.
+According to the U.S. Department of Energy, most of the money that you spend to heat and cool your home is disappearing through cracks and holes in your ceiling, walls, and floor.
+This is why insulating and sealing your home is so important.

 - 31% through floors, walls, and ceilings